-CRIMINAL PENALTIES: While you are traveling in Papua New Guinea, you are subject to its laws.
-Foreign laws and legal systems can be vastly different from our own.
-Persons violating Papua New Guinea laws, even unknowingly, may be expelled, arrested, or imprisoned.
+Criminal Penalties: You are subject to local laws.
+If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
 Penalties for possessing, using, or trafficking in illegal drugs in Papua New Guinea are severe.
 Driving under the influence could land you immediately in jail.
-If you break local laws in Papua New Guinea, your U.S. passport will not help you avoid arrest or prosecution.

 Natural Disasters: Papua New Guinea lies in an active seismic zone.
 Earthquakes, destructive tsunamis, and landslides can occur.
 There are active volcanoes in PNG with regular eruptions around Rabaul, Bougainville, West New Britain, and Manam Island.
 Ash from volcanoes in the Rabaul region occasionally disrupts airline schedules at Kokopo airport.
 Flights may be cancelled at short notice.